 No one walked away.
 We were New Yorkers.
 The people in those buildings had been too.
 No one could change that.
 We had tolerated years of crime, bad subways, noise, dirt, rats, cockroaches, the disparity between the poor and the rich, and a thousand other petty annoyances, because the million other reasons to live in the city outweighed the bad.
 They would after today too, only an hour went by, then two.

 Not a single ambulance headed uptown and the ironworker shook his head.
 “I’m not feelin’ good about this.”

 “What?” a welder re-arranged the equipment at his feet.

 “I think anyone who had a chance to be out is out.”

-“I don't need be e hearing this negative shit.”
+“That’s negative.”
 The welder spat on the sidewalk.

-“It's not negative.
+“Not negative.
 If there were people livin’, then they would have us in there right now tearin’ the place apart, but____you saw the thing come down.
 Ain’t no way anyone lived through that.
 Maybe one or two, but not a couple of hundred.”

 “So you saying you want to leave?”
 The obliteration of the two beacons hurt everyone and little could stop the hurt.

 “No, I wanna say a prayer.”
 The ironworker lowered his head.

 Everyone joined him, despite our desperately hoping for the exact opposite.
 He was telling the truth.